-But let’s compare his level of dedication to the way many other people approach their goals.
+But let’s compare his level of dedication to the way other people approach their goals.

 Many people give up way too soon.
-They only think in the short term so when there isn’t much progress right away towards their goals, they give up on them.
+They only think in the short term.
+When they don’t see much progress right away, they give up on their goals.

-You can see that happening right now.
+You can see that mostly happening a few weeks after a new year.
 This is the time of year when people start dropping their New Year’s resolutions and drift back into their old habits and way of life.

-Most goals take a long time so you need to have perseverance and determination to see them to the end.
+Most goals take a long time.
+That’s why you need to have perseverance and determination to see them to the end.
 Imagine how long it will take you to lose a lot of weight, write a book or start an online business.